Postponed Tokyo Olympics hit 1-year-to-go mark — again

 Kentaro Iwata, a Japanese professor of infectious disease, has said: “To be honest with you, I don’t think the Olympics is likely to be held next year.

 Dr. Ali Khan. an epidemiologist and dean of the College of Public Health at the University of Nebraska, suggested the games can be pulled off.
-Japan has reported about 1,000 deaths from COVID-19, and Tokyo has been largely spared although new cases have recently been rising.
+Japan has reported about 1,000 deaths from COVID-19.
+Tokyo has been largely spared although the city government said Thursday that new cases topped 300 for the first time.
+The previous record was 293 set last week.

 Japan has also closed its borders to citizens from 129 countries.